Key Takeaways

 A section of the agreement discusses the importance of a reasonable distribution of licenses to new importers, especially those bringing products from developing and the least-developed countries.

-If you need more information about import licensing, you can post your legal need on UpCounsel's marketplace.
+If you need more information about import license, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.